Stanback/alpine-softethervpn/README.md

 SoftEtherVPN is a simple and performant alternative to OpenVPN or StrongSwan.
 It provides a handy CLI and supports multiple protocols including L2TP, IPsec, and OpenVPN.

+For the most part, I've switched to WireGuard for my VPN needs, however, Softether is my go to VPN for supporting OS-native VPN clients.
+It's feature-filled, supports many ways of getting through restrictive networks, and is relatively easy to configure.

 ## Running

 Start the container: